lure0xaos/liliths-legacy/lilithsThroneBuildTutorial.md

 1. In the right column, click "New".
 1. Choose "Java Application", and click "OK".
 1. A Wizard will open, click "Search" next to the "Main Class" Box.
-1. Another Window will open, there will be one matching item called "Main - com.lilithsthrone.main" Select this and click "OK".
+1. Another Window will open, there will be one matching item called "Main - com.lilithslegacy.main" Select this and click "OK".
 1. Click "OK".
 1. Click "Apply" and "Close".
 1. Try Exporting again.